 How can those responsible for driving ESG in their organisation avoid the charge of ‘corporate greenwash’?

 What strategies can businesses adopt to knit (or embed) in ESG into broader corporate strategy?

 How can you benchmark and measure progress in such a relatively new and fast paced environment?

 How realistic is it to expect the institutional and retail investment community to rebalance value between social, environmental and financial returns?

-Our high-level panel includes individuals who each bring a different perspective to this debate:
+Our high-level panel includes individuals who each brought a different perspective to this debate:

 Matthew Gwyther (Panel Chairman), Ex-editor of Management Today and now a Partner at a social purpose Think Tank, Jericho Chambers

 Susan Hooper, Echo's Advisory Board Member, portfolio NED (Uber, Rank Group, Affinity Water, Moonpig.com) and Board member of Chapter Zero, focused on bringing the ESG agenda into the Boardroom through NEDs

 Sandra Macleod, Group CEO of Echo Research and Governance and Sustainability Board member of luxury brands group, Richemont